It’s “What have you been watching?”, your chance to recommend anything you’ve been watching this

 Interesting to see the show now taking the brave step of expanding the show to take Pied Piper through the next logical steps in business development, potentially breaking its near-bedsit formula, while simultaneously having to deal with the departure of a regular character (TJ Miller – apparently just in time, too).
 Generally pretty funny and more accurate than previous seasons, if not quite as funny.
 Combined, the two episodes also show how CEOs and COOs are different – if only someone could have showed it to the makers of The Intern.

 Will & Grace (US: NBC; UK: Channel 5)

 9×15 – One Job – 9×16 – It’s A Family Affair

 Alec Baldwin shows up for what is practically a two-parter, as various regular characters mull their relationships – or lack thereof.
 Also making a reappearance from the original run was Mary McCormack and Blythe Danner, which was nice.
-Of course, the end of the second episode potentially could change the show in big ways (spoiler for anyone who doesn’t watch the promo below: Will and Grace becoming brother and sister!) as well as small, so that’s what most people will remember.
+Of course, the end of the second episode potentially could change the show in big ways (spoiler for anyone who doesn’t watch the promo below: (spoiler alert) Will and Grace becoming brother and sister!) as well as small, so that’s what most people will remember.